axelhahn/cronwrapper/docs/20_Usage/30_Cronstatus.md

 If there is a problem with a cronjob

 * its exit status was not zero
-* The job did not run (expired)
+* the job did not run (expired)

-... then the jobs in trouble will be shown on top of those with sttraus OK.
+... then the jobs in trouble will be shown on top of those with status OK.

 The exit status of the cronstatus is non zero.

 Hint: You can use the cronstatus.sh for monitoring too.